In This Section:

 Teach For India, a project of Teach to Lead, is a nationwide movement of outstanding college graduates and young professionals who will commit two-years to teach full-time in under resourced schools and who will become lifelong leaders working from within various sectors towards the pursuit of equity in education.

 - Teachers of English to Speakers of Other Languages, Inc. (TESOL)

 A global professional association for those who want to make a career of teaching English to speakers of other languages.
-Provides an online directory of degree and certificate programs – each several semesters to two years (master's) in duration.
-Offers student membership with access to many services.
+Provides information on certificate programs, conferences, and more.

 - The AIF Clinton Fellowship for Service

 The mission of the program is “to accelerate social and economic change in India and create lasting connection between young American leaders and Indian NGOs.”
 Fellows serve with Indian non-governmental organizations (NGOs) for ten months and work in the three pillar areas of AIF: Public Health, Education, and Livelihoods.
 Benefits = round trip ticket to India, insurance coverage, and a monthly stipend Early ap.

 - The American-Scandinavian Foundation

 The American-Scandinavian Foundation (ASF) is the leading cultural and educational link between the U.S. and Denmark, Finland, Iceland, Norway and Sweden.
 An American non-profit organization, the ASF works to build international understanding with an extensive program of fellowships, grants, intern/trainee sponsorship, publishing and membership offerings.
 The ASF is headquartered in New York City at Scandinavia House, a public forum presenting a wide range of exhibitions, films, concerts, lectures, symposia and family programs.